EXPLAINER: What's a 'wealth tax' and how would it work?

 To help pay for his big economic and social agenda, President Joe Biden is looking to go where the big money is: billionaires.

-Biden never endorsed an outright “wealth tax” when campaigning last year.
-But his more conventional proposed rate hikes on the income of large corporations and the wealthiest Americans have hit a roadblock.
+Biden never endorsed an outright “wealth tax” when he campaigned for the White House last year.
+But his more conventional proposed rate increases on the income of large corporations and the wealthiest Americans have hit a roadblock.

-That leaves a special tax on the assets, not the income, of billionaires being proposed by a Senate Democrat as a possible vehicle to help pay for child care, universal pre-kindergarten, child tax credits, family leave and environmental initiatives.
+That leaves a special tax on the assets, not the income, of billionaires being proposed by a Senate Democrat as a possible way to help pay for child care, universal prekindergarten, child tax credits, family leave and environmental initiatives.

 HOW WOULD IT WORK?